rcolepeterson/rcp-nextjs-appengine/README.md

 ### Listen to port 8080

-Listening to port 8080
-The App Engine front end will route incoming requests to the appropriate module on port 8080. **You must be sure that your application code is listening on 8080.**
+The App Engine will route incoming requests to the appropriate module on port 8080. **You must be sure that your application code is listening on 8080.**

 `"start": "next start -p 8080"`